0407 677 899 or 0417 244 946 info@thefloatcentre.com.au

 In Australia we are mostly used to hydraulic (over-ride) brakes and electric brakes.

 Hydraulic brakes are legal up to a maximum GTM of 2000kg.
 They use hydraulic fluid which is pressurized when the float pushes on the tow vehicle as it slows down.
 One advantage is that they can be towed by multiple tow vehicles as there is no controller needed in the tow car.
 The main disadvantage is that they are very inefficient, need significantly more maintenance and are not legal on heavier floats.
-In general we don’t recommend them for floats.

 Electric brakes are legal on floats up to 4500Kg total weight and mandatory on almost all floats over 2000Kg.
 So for most larger double or triple floats they are the standard.